Skip to Content

 The full recipe with measurements is in the recipe card below.

-Moong dal cooked in the Instant Pot and ready to serve.
+Moong dal in the Instant Pot.

 Serving Suggestions

-• Refrigerate Store leftovers in an airtight container for 3-4 days.
+• Refrigerate: Store leftover dal in an airtight container for 3-4 days.

-• Thaw – Defrost the frozen lentils in the refrigerator overnight.
+• Thaw: Defrost the frozen lentils in the refrigerator overnight.

-• Reheat Warm leftovers on the stovetop and prepare your sides.
+• Reheat: Warm leftovers on the stovetop and prepare your sides.

 Frequently Asked Questions